"Prep less dental veneers" - Limiting tooth reduction - Less drilling

 Contact Lake Forest Dental Arts

-If you would like to learn more about more conservative approaches to doing veneers at our Chicago, IL practice, schedule a consultation with Dr. Fondriest by calling 847-234-0517.
+If you would like to learn more about more conservative approaches to doing dentistry at our Chicago, IL practice, schedule a consultation with Dr. Fondriest by calling 847-234-0517.
 Taking your unique, personal goals into account, we can help you achieve the bright, dazzling smile you’ve always wanted.